grafana/grafana-opentelemetry-starter/README.md

 - Refer to the [Properties section](#properties) for details about configuration properties

-If you have a changed the configuration of the Grafana Agent, you can specify the endpoint and protocol.
+If you have a changed the configuration of the Grafana Agent, you can specify the endpoint.
 This example uses the default values - it is equivalent to the example above:

 ```yaml